pranawmishra/agentic-workflow/README.md

 - OpenWeatherMap API key
 - Anthropic API key or other LLM provider
 - Qdrant account (for vector database)
-- VoyageAI API key (for embedding generation)
+- VoyageAI API key or CohereeAI API key (for embedding generation)
-- LangSmith API key (for tracing)
+- LangSmith API key (for tracing and evaluation)

 ### Installation